jaiarobotics/jaiabot/src/doc/markdown/page19_repository.md

 - `cmake`: Folder for additional CMake helper code.
 - `.git`: Git repository files (should not be directly edited)
 - `scripts`: Various helper shell scripts
-    - `update_copyright.sh`: Run to prepend copyright message to new and existing source code files in the entire jaiabot-hydro project based on latest Git author information and the templates in `src/doc/copyright`.
+    - `update_copyright.sh`: Run to prepend copyright message to new and existing source code files in the entire jaiabot project based on latest Git author information and the templates in `src/doc/copyright`.
     - `clang-format-hooks`: Git hook (scripts) for running `clang-format` on the edited files in each commit, which enforces a uniform code style across the entire repository.
 - `src`: Source code
     - `lib`: Source code for the libraries